cloudcmd/blog/_posts/2014-02-14-cloud-commander-v0.8.1.md

 ---

 Fist of all I want admit new font icons you could see on menu and commands buttons.
-This should do UI of file manager more userfriendly.
+This should make UI of file manager more userfriendly.
 Hope it does :).

 ![Edit](http://screen.cloudcmd.io/cloudcmd-v0.8.0-menu.png "Menu")